knockout/knockout/documentation/custom-bindings.md

     ko.bindingHandlers.slideVisible = {
         init: function(element, valueAccessor) {
-            var value = ko.utils.unwrapObservable(valueAccessor()); // Get the current value of the current property we're bound to
+            var value = ko.unwrap(valueAccessor()); // Get the current value of the current property we're bound to
             $(element).toggle(value); // jQuery will hide/show the element depending on whether "value" or true or false },
         update: function(element, valueAccessor, allBindingsAccessor) {